 Special note for Caregivers: Thank you, thank you, thank you.
 Your role in helping your loved one is so critically important.
 Most patients when diagnosed are struggling with the shock, physical and mental issues, as well as what to do next.
 The burden is too much for anyone to go it alone.
 Although sometimes it may not be said out loud, but you are helping tremendously in the care for your loved one.
 Keep up the great work!

 Do your best not to get overwhelmed by what you read.
 Just take it piece by piece for your own areas of questions and/or concerns.
-I believe this information will help guide you to the Give it Your All approach I speak about and using education to help you do everything you can for a better outcome.
+I believe this information will help guide you to the Give it Your All approach I speak about.
+Being informed of all your options will definitely help in your journey to fight cancer.

 What are some of the causes of Cancer?
 9 Risk factors to know about: Dana-Farber Cancer Institute, 2019 Article